Wheatgrass isn’t new on the nutritional superfood list, but what is wheatgrass exactly?

 Wheatgrass comes in different forms.
 Most people add wheatgrass juice to a smoothie or even drink it from a shot-glass!
 However it is also available in tablet or powder form, to mix into drinks or add to food.
 When preparing the fresh wheatgrass, a press is used to obtain the juice from the plant.

 The taste can be strong until you get accustomed to it, but if it’s diluted in other juices, you probably won’t even notice it’s there.
-I have also reviewed wheatgrass juicers that may help you make a selection.
+I have also done wheatgrass juicers reviews that may help you make a selection.
 You may also be interested in finding out about WheatGrass Shots.

 Wheatgrass recipes are growing in popularity as more and more people try to incorporate the superfood into their diet.
 While most tend to drink the juice of the wheatgrass, others need to find a way to hide its strong flavor.
 Adding wheatgrass to your smoothie is a terrific way to avoid the taste but still get the benefits.